 In 1950, famed physicist Enrico Fermi was one of the first to popularize the discrepancy between probable and observable life in the universe.
 While lunching with colleagues and discussing the notion of interstellar neighbors, Fermi summed up the question by wondering aloud, “Where is everybody?”
 Thereafter the inconsistency was known as the Fermi Paradox.
 The paradox is a product of science’s mediocrity principle, the observation that the Earth seems to be an ordinary planet orbiting an ordinary star within an ordinary galaxy.
 It follows, therefore, that Earth-like planets are probably somewhat common.

-Even when using somewhat conservative inputs, the Drake Equation illustrates that our own humble galaxy is probably home to at least one other advanced civilization at present, along with the lingering physical and electromagnetic remains of many others.
+Even when using somewhat conservative inputs, the Drake Equation suggests that our own humble galaxy is home to at least one other advanced civilization at present, along with the lingering physical and electromagnetic remains of many others.
 Massive radio telescopes have scoured the sky for such alien signals, including efforts by the Big Ear Observatory in Ohio; the Very Large Array (VLA) in New Mexico; and the famous Arecibo Observatory in Puerto Rico, the largest single-aperture telescope ever constructed.
 In forty-seven years of signal-seeking, SETI twice detected signals of possibly intelligent origins— The “Wow!” signal in 1977, and Radio Source SHGb02+14a in 2004.
 But both had plausible Earthly explanations, so science must assume for now that they were not of extraterrestrial origin.
 The failure to find any stray radio evidence is taken by some as an indication there may indeed be something special about our planet and its location in the cosmos.

 The Rare Earth hypothesis is the antithesis to the mediocrity principle, suggesting that complex life requires an extremely uncommon combination of astrophysical and geological events and circumstances: a slightly tilted planet with just the right chemistry, a large moon, a suitably metallic sun, and an orbit at just the right distance.